KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [WallberryTheme by delightedCrow](https://github.com/delightedCrow/WallberryTheme)

 1. Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-2. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `bug_report.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `bug_report.md`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `WB-clock.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `WB-clock.js`: Replace it with `MagicMirror²`.
-5. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-6. Typo - Found 'Magic Mirror' in file `WB-dataObjects.js`: Replace it with `MagicMirror²`.
+5. Typo - Found 'Magic Mirror' in file `WB-dataObjects.js`: Replace it with `MagicMirror²`.
-7. Typo - Found 'Magic Mirror' in file `WB-provider.js`: Replace it with `MagicMirror²`.
+6. Typo - Found 'Magic Mirror' in file `WB-provider.js`: Replace it with `MagicMirror²`.
-8. Typo - Found 'Magic Mirror' in file `WB-weather.js`: Replace it with `MagicMirror²`.
+7. Typo - Found 'Magic Mirror' in file `WB-weather.js`: Replace it with `MagicMirror²`.
-9. Typo - Found 'Magic Mirror' in file `WB-darksky-helper.js`: Replace it with `MagicMirror²`.
+8. Typo - Found 'Magic Mirror' in file `WB-darksky-helper.js`: Replace it with `MagicMirror²`.
-10. Recommendation - Found 'node-fetch' in file `WB-darksky-helper.js`: Replace it with built-in fetch.
+9. Recommendation - Found 'node-fetch' in file `WB-darksky-helper.js`: Replace it with built-in fetch.
-11. Typo - Found 'Magic Mirror' in file `WB-darksky.js`: Replace it with `MagicMirror²`.
+10. Typo - Found 'Magic Mirror' in file `WB-darksky.js`: Replace it with `MagicMirror²`.
-12. Typo - Found 'Magic Mirror' in file `WB-openweathermap.js`: Replace it with `MagicMirror²`.
+11. Typo - Found 'Magic Mirror' in file `WB-openweathermap.js`: Replace it with `MagicMirror²`.
-13. Typo - Found 'Magic Mirror' in file `WallberryTheme.js`: Replace it with `MagicMirror²`.
+12. Typo - Found 'Magic Mirror' in file `WallberryTheme.js`: Replace it with `MagicMirror²`.
-14. Recommendation - Found 'XMLHttpRequest' in file `WallberryTheme.js`: Replace it with built-in fetch.
+13. Recommendation - Found 'XMLHttpRequest' in file `WallberryTheme.js`: Replace it with built-in fetch.

 ## [calendar_monthly by KirAsh4](https://github.com/KirAsh4/calendar_monthly/)